How to stop letting people monopolize conversation

 So, even if this person was a stranger, their desire to drone on trumped your need to be heard as an equal participant in the conversation.
 If you're like me, and you want to put a stop to that, here's how.

-1. Stop feigning interest when people monopolize conversation.
+1. Stop feigning interest.

 Your well-honed people pleasing skills trap you in the listening seat to over talkers.
 You feel compelled to nod your head and m-hm in acknowledgment even though you want nothing more than for them to stop.